 - The electronic switch built into the alarm sounder is turned on by breaking the window sensor's magnetic-switch loop.
 A key-operated switch in the sounder circuit (or a keypad with a code) is the only way to silence the alarm sounder.
 A physical key (or keypad code) also allows you to turn the alarm system off when it's not needed.

-- The electronic parts that makeup the alarm's sounder are mounted on a circuit board.
-Underneath the circuit board are a coil and plunger that strike the bell or activate an electronic sounder.
+- The electronic parts that make up the alarm's sounder are mounted on a circuit board.
+Underneath the circuit boards is a coil and plunger that strike the bell or activate an electronic sounder.
 Below the coil are "breaker points" that cause the plunger to vibrate rapidly, striking the bell to make the alarm/buzzer sound.

 Things to consider when selecting a home alarm system:

 - Transmission distance (for wireless components): What is the distance from where the transmitter(s) will be installed to the receiver?
 Make sure to purchase a wireless system with enough range.

 - Signal interference (for wireless): Test to be sure there are no interference or signal transmission problems caused by walls or large furnishings between sensors and receiver.